paulbauriegel/paulbauriegel.github.io/content/posts/spatial_reasoning_gemini/index.md

 But Gemini isn’t the only model supporting zero-shot, open-world object detection.
 **OWL-ViT, OWL2, and GroundingDINO** are good alternatives: smaller, cheaper, and runnable on-device.
 And I’d argue they’re just as good as Gemini for zero-shot object detection or other spatial reasoning tasks.
-Only on complex reasoning Gemini has the edge, eg. if you query is very complex.
+Only on complex reasoning Gemini has the edge, eg. if your query is very complex.
 I left being a bit disappointed by Gemini 2.5—especially given that the improvement over the spatial reasoning from Gemini 2.0 Flash is that minor.

 Eventually, foundation models will surpass smaller, fine-tuned models.
 But that time isn’t here yet.